View programs

 NOTE: These requirements were accurate at the time of posting and are subject to change.
 Please be aware that hardware and software versions are subject to change and will be updated as needed.
 For further information and FAQ click here.

-Your learning experience will be complemented by a six-week field placement at the end of the fourth semester in the Journalism – Mass Media program, which will provide you with hands-on experience within your field of study.
+Your journalism coursework experience will be supplemented by a six-week field placement at the end of the fourth semester in the Journalism – Mass Media program, which will provide you with hands-on experience within your field of study.
 Students gain valuable experience in a professional workplace setting, allowing them to apply the theoretical knowledge and skills learned in the classroom.

 Past placement opportunities have included:

 Journalism – Mass Media students also have opportunities to work directly with real industry clients, including not-for-profit, government and community organizations.
-These projects provide students with access to real-time coaching and feedback from their professors.
-They all promote teamwork and help students develop and test the vital soft skills that are necessary to succeed the field.
+These projects provide journalism students with access to real-time coaching and feedback from their professors.
+They promote teamwork and help students develop and test the vital soft skills that are necessary to succeed in the fields of journalism and mass media.

-Check out first and second-year student journalists hosting their bi-weekly Chronicle on Riot Radio here.
+Check out first and second-year student journalists hosting their bi-weekly Chronicle on Riot Radio below.